 SPRING.
 Prerequisites: EPI 537 or instructor permission.
 This course introduces the student to the epidemiology of aging populations.
 Aging and health are characteristics of both individuals and populations.
-Students will be introduced to the distribution of and trends in chronic disease morbidity, functional disability, and mortality, with a focus on methods for epidemiologic research in aging populations.
+Students will be introduced to the distribution of and trends in chronic dis-ease morbidity, functional disability, and mortality, with a focus on methods for epidemiologic research in aging populations.

-EPI 568 (2) Applying Quantitative Bias Analysis to Epidemiologic Research

-FALL.
-Pre-requisites: EPI 530, EPI 534 and EPI 540 or 545 or instructor permission.
-Observational epidemiologic studies yield estimates of effect that differ from the true effect because of random error and systematic error.
+EPI 568 (2) Applying Quantitative Bias Analysis to Epidemiologic Research epidemiologic studies yield estimates of effect that differ from the true effect because of ran-dom error and systematic error.
 Epidemiologists design studies and analyses to minimize both sources of error.
 When presenting results, epidemiologists use statistics to quantify the impact of random error on estimates of effect, but often only qualitatively describe residual systematic error (uncontrolled bias).
 Bias analysis provides one method of quantifying residual systematic error.
 Students in this course will learn how to use simple, multidimensional, and probabilistic bias analyses, as well as direct bias modeling (regression calibration and missing data methods) to account for systematic error in their estimates of effect.
 Students should expect to gain new skills, as the emphasis of the course will be on the implementation and conduct of bias analysis, rather than statistical theory.